richmahn/en_tn/mat/21/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent all the lines of 21:5,16 and 42, which are quotations from the Old Testament.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 21:5,16 and 42, which is quoted from the OT.

 #### Special concepts in this chapter ####